Visual Identity Creative Ltd. was founded at a time when Apple Macs had not yet taken off and the Internet was not even invented.

 A visual identity comprises your logo, imagery, typography, colours, and creative design.
 But more than this… it communicates to your customers who you are, what you stand for, and why they should support you.

-Branding has always been at our heart, having started life as a dedicated branding agency in 1989, we remain passionate in our belief that strong brands are built by aligning ‘what you do’ with ‘what you say’.
+Branding has always been at our heart.
+We started life as a dedicated branding agency in 1989.
+We remain passionate in our belief that strong brands grow when you align ‘what you do’ with ‘what you say’.

 The name Visual Identity is, therefore, the perfect fit for our business and a name and brand of which we’re still extremely fond.